-Review the structure and function of spinal cord reflexes from monosynaptic to cross cord reflexes.
-Clinical applications will be emphasized in relationship to the use of modalities in the treatment of central and peripheral based disorders of muscle tone.
+Review the structure and function of spinal cord reflexes from monosynaptic to cross-cord reflexes.
+Clinical applications will be emphasized in relation to the use of modalities in the treatment of central and peripheral-based disorders of muscle tone.

 Autonomic Nervous System:

-Emphasis will be placed on the structure and function of the ANS in relationship to respiratory, cardiovascular, gastrointestinal and genitourinary function and pathology.
+Emphasis on the structure and function of the ANS in relationship to respiratory, cardiovascular, gastrointestinal, and genitourinary function and pathology.
 Autonomy concomitants associated with central and peripheral lesions will be reviewed.
 Clinical methodology involving diagnosis and treatment of neurological dysfunctions of the ANS will be reviewed.

 The Brain & Its Environment:

 Review of the internal and supportive structure of the brain with emphasis placed on the major afferent and efferent projections associated the brain activity.
-Lesions of the supportive structures of brain and the clinical methodology used in determining brain vascular integrity will be discussed.
-Applications specific to brain based treatments will be explored in detail.
+Lesions of the supportive structures of the brain and the clinical methodology used in determining brain vascular integrity will be discussed.
+Applications specific to brain-based treatments will be explored in detail.

 Complete review of the structure and function of the cranial nerves with emphasis on their clinical syndromes.
 Applications and procedures specific to this area of the nervous system will be covered in detail both didactically and practically.

 Lobes of the Brain:

 Review the basic functions and structures associated with the frontal, parietal, temporal, and occipital lobes.
 Methodology involving the use of optokinetic stimulations and other brain-based diagnostics and therapeutics will be reviewed.